Grawnya/f1-dublin-race-ticket-booking-system/README.md

 The page is responsive and therefore the track stand and seating images stack on top of each other on small screens.

 ![New Ticket Page on Large Screen](documentation/book_ticket_large.png)
 \
 &nbsp;

+### Edit Ticket Page
+The “Edit Ticket” Page is basically identical to the [New Ticket Page](#new-ticket-page "New Ticket Page"), but it just loads the form with previously entered values from the specific ticket.
+\
+&nbsp;

+### Delete Ticket Page
+The “Delete Ticket” Page is basically identical to the [Edit Ticket Page](#edit-ticket-page "Edit Ticket Page"), but it just includes a button at the top of the page to redirect the user back to the “My Tickets” page in case they clicked delete by mistake.
+The user has to scroll down to the bottom of the page to delete the ticket to ensure that the decision is intentional.
+\
+&nbsp;